Joeffison/glow-squid/README.md

 - [Docker](https://docs.docker.com/engine/install/)

 ### Steps
-1. Start the containers on docker buy running the command below:
+1. Start the containers on docker by running the command below:
     ```
     docker compose up -d
     ```

 2. Apply changes to the database:
    ```
-   docker compose exec wind_farm_service python src/manage.py migrate
+   docker compose exec wind-farm-service python src/manage.py migrate
    ```

-3. Check the results on your browser at http://localhost:8080/projects
+3. Check the results on your browser at http://localhost:3000/